 Services to St John's Hospital are an important part of the service, with access to health care and essential work travel being the main focus.

-The council's £34,520 invest will provide the following services on Christmas Day and 1 January:
+The Council Executive has approved a £46,700 investment that will provide the following services on Christmas Day, Boxing Day and 1 & 2 January:

 - X27 Whitburn- Edinburgh via Blackburn, Seafield, Eliburn - Livingston Centre, Dedridge East, Mid Calder, East Calder & Wilkieston